2023 Best Value Neurobiology & Neurosciences Doctor's Degree Schools in the Southwest Region

 Best Southwest Region Schools for Affordable Quality for a Doctorate in Neurobiology & Neurosciences

 Our 2023 rankings named The University of Texas at Austin the best value school in the Southwest Region for neurobiology and neurosciences students working on their doctor’s degree.
-UT Austin is a fairly large public school located in the large city of Austin.
+UT Austin is a very large public school located in the large city of Austin.

 You’ll join some of the best and brightest minds around you if you attend University of Oklahoma Norman Campus.
 The school came in at #2 on this year’s Best Value Neurobiology & Neurosciences Doctor’s Degree Schools in the Southwest Region list.
 Located in the midsize suburb of Norman, University of Oklahoma is a public school with a fairly large student population.

 You’ll join some of the best and brightest minds around you if you attend Arizona State University - Tempe.
 The school came in at #3 on this year’s Best Value Neurobiology & Neurosciences Doctor’s Degree Schools in the Southwest Region list.
-ASU - Tempe is a fairly large public school located in the midsize city of Tempe.
+ASU - Tempe is a very large public school located in the city of Tempe.

-The average tuition and fees for an out-of-state graduate students at ASU - Tempe are $24,432 a year.
+Out-of-state tuition fees for graduate students at ASU - Tempe are $24,432 per year.

-Read full report on Neurobiology & Neurosciences at Arizona State University - Tempe
+Full Neurobiology & Neurosciences at Arizona State University - Tempe Report

 Out-of-state tuition fees for graduate students at Texas A&M College Station are $24,106 per year.